One World Media Fellowship 2022 for Aspiring Journalists & Filmmakers (£1,000 grant)

 - Seek to tell original stories in a way that will engage the intended audience

-- Highlight the voices of people living in the developing world, particularly voices that are not often heard
+- Highlight the voices of people living in the global south, particularly voices that are not often heard

 - Have established contacts and contributors who have confirmed their willingness to take part